brenda-castillobrais/IBM_Data_Science/README.md

 # Machine Learning with Python (Coursera)

+## Regression
+Simple, multiple, polynomial and non-linear regressions.

-## 5. K-Means Classification
+## Classification
-K-means is vastly used for clustering in many data science applications, especially useful if you need to quickly discover insights from unlabeled data.

-## 6. Hierarchical Clustering
-An application of Agglomerative Hierarchical Clustering (bottom up approach).
+KNN, decision trees, logostic regression and SVM.

-## 7. Density-Based Clustering
+## Clustering
-Density-based Clustering locates regions of high density that are separated from one another by regions of low density.
-Density, in this context, is defined as the number of points within a specified radius.
-In this lab, the main focus will be manipulating the data and properties of DBSCAN and observing the resulting clustering.

-## 8. Content-based Filtering movies
-A recommender system based on the principle: "show me more of the same I liked before".

-## 9. Collaborative Filtering movies
+K-means, agglomerative hierarchical clustering (bottom up approach) and density-based.

+## Recommender systems
-A recommender system based on similar users' preferences.
+Collaborative filtering (based on similar users' preferences) and content-nased.

-## 10. The best classifier
+## The best classifier
 Final project of the course 'Machine Learning with Python'.

 In this project, I build a classifier to predict whether a loan case will be paid off or not.
 I load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.